The Signals That Decide If You’re Even Considered

 Alt tags, backlinks, and searchable descriptions

-SEO doesn’t stop at your website — it extends across every public-facing profile tied to your brand name.
+SEO doesn’t stop at your website.
+It extends across every public-facing profile tied to your brand name.

 5. Google Ads: Amplification, Not a Band-Aid